roushikk/html5-device-mockups/README.md

 ```
 ## Usage

-Use this example or grap the code from the HTML generator on our demo site:
+Use this example or grab the code from the HTML generator on our demo site:

 ```
 <div class="device-wrapper">